iVis-at-Bilkent/syblars/README.md

   queryOptions: {
     query: 'degreeCentrality',  // query type
     direction: 'DIRECTED',      // direction of the search
-    highlight: true             // whether to highlight nodes based on the resulting values
+    highlight: true,            // whether to highlight nodes based on the resulting values
-    highlightColor: '#00ff00',  // highlight color (valid only if highlight option is true) }
+    highlightColor: '#00ff00'   // highlight color (valid only if highlight option is true) }
 ```
 Closeness Centrality: